stormchaserroleplaying/stormchaserRPG/Talents/Rogue/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisite:** 10 CP spent in Rogue talents
-*You know how to twist, contort and leverge your limbs to find the way out of the grasp of someone.*
+*You know how to contort and leverge your limbs to find a way out of the grasp of someone.*

 You gain +1d to unarmed attacks when you [Escape](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Escape/).